jl4282/ModestWear/README_KATIE.md

 - [x] Comments
   - [x] Set up routing for comments
   - [x] Integrate comments with outfits and styles on the respective pages
-- [ ] Set up a way to follow outfits, styles, and users
-  - [ ] Unfollow outfits/styles/users
-  - [ ] Be able to follow them
 - [x] Search for outfits, styles and users
   - [x] Edit the form to choose if you want to search for outfits, styles, or clothing
   - [x] Actually search for it